pe-hy/space-flight-neat/README.md

 # space-flight-neat

-### Instructions
+## Instructions

 Run the main.py file in the same folder as the asset folder to begin simulation.

-Run the SaveLoadDisplay.py file to load an exported .pkl file.
+Or run the SaveLoadDisplay.py file to load an exported .pkl file.

 ## SOFCO - Project 2 (EN)